-Softbank, Demeter and Coparion invest $3M into Plan A’s B2B carbon monitoring and ESG platform – TechCrunch
+SoftBank, Demeter and Coparion invest $3M into Plan A’s B2B carbon monitoring and ESG platform – TechCrunch

 Lubomila Jordanova, co-founder and CEO of Plan A, said: “Plan A’s technology has transformed companies and enabled them to turn sustainability into a competitive advantage.
 We have been working for multiple years on developing the best in class technology, and this investment will allow us to further tailor our carbon and ESG management platform to the needs of enterprises worldwide.”

-Olivier Bordelanne, partner at Demeter: “There is a high demand for B2B monitoring services and platforms providing data-based insights on companies’ sustainability indicators or climate risk exposures.
+Olivier Bordelanne, partner at Demeter, said: “There is a high demand for B2B monitoring services and platforms providing data-based insights on companies’ sustainability indicators or climate risk exposures.
 Among the many companies offering carbon footprint measurements that we have studied recently, Plan A and its team stood out by positioning themselves as the one-stop shop to help businesses calculate, monitor, and reduce their carbon footprint via mitigation and offsetting actions.”

-Alexander Lüttge, Partner at Coparion, said: “Plan A offers companies an easy-to-integrate and easy-to-use SaaS solution for carbon footprint transparency, mitigation and offsetting.
+Alexander Lüttge, partner at Coparion, said: “Plan A offers companies an easy-to-integrate and easy-to-use SaaS solution for carbon footprint transparency, mitigation and offsetting.
 In our view, their solution is not only the most versatile product for automated emissions data collection in the market, it also creates transparency in emission and cost structures, as well as a significant value-add for companies through the introduction of automated business process optimization.”

 Jordanova says competitors tend to calculate carbon footprints on a one-off basis, help with offsetting and then give certificates for the offsetting without supporting doing any further work.
 “We offer all of those services, but also enable the company to reduce its carbon footprint and learn how to implement sustainability on an ongoing basis,” she told me.

 Plan A is in a good place to benefit from new regulatory environments.
-The new US administration and the EU have been significantly shifting their agenda, requiring a lot more transparency on reporting about emissions.
+The new U.S. administration and the EU have been significantly shifting their agenda, requiring a lot more transparency on reporting about emissions.
 In the Netherlands, more than 90 banks signed an agreement to create more transparency on CO2 emissions.
 Meanwhile, money is being divested from fossil fuels and diverted into ESG investments.
 But of course, companies wanting to get hold of that cash have to be able to prove their emissions.
 That’s where Plan A comes in.